Clare Morell

 Fellow

 Clare Morell is a fellow at the Ethics and Public Policy Center, where she directs EPPC’s Technology and Human Flourishing Project.
 Prior to joining EPPC, Ms. Morell worked in both the White House Counsel’s Office and the Department of Justice, as well as in the private and non-profit sectors.
-She is also the author of the forthcoming book, The Tech Exit: A Manifesto for Freeing Our Kids, which will be published by Penguin Random House.
+She is also the author of the forthcoming book, The Tech Exit: A Practical Guide to Freeing Kids and Teens from Smartphones, which will be published by Penguin Random House.

 Clare Morell is a fellow at the Ethics and Public Policy Center, where she directs EPPC’s Technology and Human Flourishing Project.
 Prior to joining EPPC, Ms. Morell worked in both the White House Counsel’s Office and the Department of Justice, as well as in the private and non-profit sectors.
-She is also the author of the forthcoming book, The Tech Exit: A Manifesto for Freeing Our Kids, which will be published by Penguin Random House.
+She is also the author of the forthcoming book, The Tech Exit: A Practical Guide to Freeing Kids and Teens from Smartphones, which will be published by Penguin Random House.

 At the Department of Justice, Ms. Morell worked as an Advisor to Attorney General Bill Barr.
 As part of her work for the Attorney General, she helped oversee the President’s Commission on Law Enforcement and the Administration of Justice and served as Editor of the Commission’s final report.
 A major focus of the Commission’s report was the challenges that Big Tech’s end-to-end encryption presents to law enforcement for gaining lawful access to crucial intelligence in criminal investigations, like domestic terrorism, as well as human and drug trafficking crimes.
 Ms. Morell also supported the Attorney General’s work on Section 230 reform as one of his main priorities.